mvysny/vaadin14-boot-example-maven/README.md

 To package in production mode:

 1. `mvn -C clean package -Pproduction`

+## Running in production mode

+The project packages itself in two ways:

+1. As an uber-jar (a jar with all dependencies, which you can simply launch with `java -jar`);
+   the disadvantage is that the dependency jars are not clearly visible.
+The deployable file is in `target/vaadin14-embedded-jetty-1.0-SNAPSHOT-uberjar.jar`
+2. As a zip file with dependencies.
+The file is in `target/vaadin14-embedded-jetty-1.0-SNAPSHOT-zip.zip`

+To build&run the uberjar:

+1. `mvn -C clean package -Pproduction`
 2. `cd target`
 3. `java -jar vaadin14-embedded-jetty-1.0-SNAPSHOT-uberjar.jar`

+To build&run the zip file:

+1. `mvn -C clean package -Pproduction`
+2. `cd target`
+3. `unzip vaadin14-embedded-jetty-1.0-SNAPSHOT-zip.zip`
+4. `./run`

 Head to [localhost:8080/](http://localhost:8080).